oconnor663/jacko.io/posts/async_one.md

 finish up by making a couple small mistakes with futures and seeing what happens.

-## Mistakes
+## Important Mistakes

-We can get our first hint of how all of this works if we make a small mistake, using [`std::thread::sleep`] instead of [`tokio::time::sleep`] in our async function.
-Try it:
+We can get some hints about how async works if we start making some mistakes.
+First let's try using [`std::thread::sleep`] instead of [`tokio::time::sleep`] in our async function:

 [`std::thread::sleep`]: https://doc.rust-lang.org/std/thread/fn.sleep.html
 [`tokio::time::sleep`]: https://docs.rs/tokio/latest/tokio/time/fn.sleep.html